 When your course schedule says ‘group work’ and you think ‘hard work’

-Ways to cope with conflicting study styles and goals in collaborative learning
+Ways to cope with individuals conflicting study styles and goals in collaborative learning as a nursing student

 Few phrases strike fear into the hearts of students quite like ‘group work’.